prawnzyy/tp/docs/UserGuide.md

 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous [Ba]king [Br]ead home folder.

 **Q**: The application does not run when I double-click it!<br>
-**A**: First, check if you have Jave `11` installed in your computer.
+**A**: First, check if you have Java `11` installed in your computer.
 If you do and still have issues, try this: Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar bakingbread.jar` command to run the application.<br>

 --------------------------------------------------------------------------------------------------------------------